dany602/205Final/README.md

 Image Editor
-Names of team members: Drake Goldsmith, Danielle Ortis, Jasmin Medrano CST 205 Multimedia Design and Programming
+Names of team members: Drake Goldsmith, Daniel Ortis, Jasmin Medrano CST 205 Multimedia Design and Programming
 5/15/24
-How to run program:
+How to run program: Run the program on main.py
-Link to GitHub repository and Trello board
+Link to GitHub repository and Trello board:
 Future work